-Some forty years have passed, and this grand republic of the "United States of Mexico" lies before us, worse than a ghastly ruin; it is a dying monster in the last stages of its abnormal and monstrous existence.
-The white people have diminished to half of their original numbers, the mestizos, doubtless, still more rapidly; and though in some districts, the Indian population have held their own, as a whole, they too, no doubt, have declined in numbers under the republic.

-The great cities of Mexico, Puebla, Guadalaxara, Quarétero, etc., have lost half of their populations, sometimes more; thousands of expensively built houses and costly churches are homes for bats and owls; and, indeed, the whole outer aspect of the country is that of one continuous and magnificent ruin.
-The Church alone, retaining a certain prestige over the Indian population, has preserved some of the elements of eivilization.
-The priests are white men, and while they preserve, to a great extent, their influence over the Indians, their great wealth in the eities gave them a certain power over the mestizos, and thus they preserve something like social order.
+Some forty years have passed, and this grand republic of the "United States of Mexico" lies before us, worse than a ghastly ruin ; it is a dying monster in the last stages of its abnormal and monstrous existence.
+The white people have diminished to half of their original numbers, the mestizos, doubtless, still more rapidly ; and though in some districts, the Indian population have held their own, as a whole, they too, no doubt, have declined in numbers under the republicA etc., have lost half of their populations, sometimes more; thousands of expensively built houses and costly churches are homes for bats and owls ; and, indeed, the whole outer aspect of the country is that of one continuous and magnificent ruin.
+The Church alone, retaining a certain prestige over the Indian population, has preserved some of the elements of civilization.
+The priests are white men, and while they preserve, to a great extent, their influence over the Indians, their great wealth in the cities gave them a certain power over the mestizos, and thus they preserve something like social order.